GrammarViz2/grammarviz2_site/src/morea/motif/experience-m2.md

 By following the build instructions from our source code repository you can build a stand-alone jar file which we are going to use.
 It is named as `grammarviz2-X.X.X-SNAPSHOT-jar-with-dependencies.jar` where `X.X.X` is the latest release version.
 For this tutorial I have used the version tagged with
 [`cli_pre-release`](https://github.com/GrammarViz2/grammarviz2_src/releases/tag/cli_pre-release) tag which you can checkout from repo by running `$ git checkout cli_pre-release`.

-Running the jar as usual, i.e., `java -jar ...` runs GUI, thus we must specify a specific class name which implements a CLI interface.
+Running the jar as usual, i.e., `java -jar ...` runs GUI, thus we must specify a specific class name (the one implementing the CLI interface).
 If run without parameters, this will print a short help message:

 <pre>